dannyhlee/training-code/review-answers-wk3.md

 - Inter-rack data locality - data is on a different node on a different rack

 #### How many blocks will a 200MB file be stored in in HDFS, if we assume default HDFS block size for Hadoop v2+?

+Hadoop v2+ default block size is 128M MB so a 200 MB file will be stored on 2 blocks.

+block 1: 128 MB
+block 2: 72 MB

 #### What is the default number of replications for each block?

+The default number of replications is 3.
+This is called the replication factor and is stored by the NameNode.

+Blocksize and replication factor are configurable per file.

 #### How are these replications typically distributed across the cluster?
 What is rack awareness?

+The HDFS placement policy is to put one replica on one node in the local rack, another on a none in a different (remote rack) and the last on a different node, in the same remote rack.

 #### What is the job of the NameNode?
 What about the DataNode?

+NameNode: This is the master.
+There is only one or very few per cluster.
+The NN keeps the image (FSImage) of the DFS, it knows the names and directories, where to find the contents in the cluster but nothing about the data.
+It records edits to the filesystem on the EditLog.

+DataNode: This is the worker.
+One per machine in a typical deployment.
+The DN keeps actual data and communicates its status to NN (heartbeat) and a Blockreport (list of all blocks on the DN).
+Doesnt know anything about the files.

 #### How many NameNodes exist on a cluster?

+One or few.
+There can be a secondary NN that backups NN metadata.
+Secondary can't step in.
+Standby NN can step in.

 #### How are DataNodes fault tolerant?

+DataNodes' fault tolerance is handled by the NN.
+If a DN stops sending heartbeats to the NN, the NN will not make IO requests to them and if any of the blocks that were stored on the node fall below their replication factor, the NN will start a replication process for the data on the DN.

 #### How does a Standby NameNode make the NameNode fault tolerant?

+Prior to Hadoop 2, the NN was a single point of failure (SPOF) in an HDFS cluster.
+The entire cluster would go down until the NameNode was restarted or brought up on another machine.
+This affected availability in cases of machine failure, but also for maintenance and sw/hw upgrades.

+In a HA (high availability) cluster, 2 or more machines are configured as NameNodes.
+One as Active, one as Standby.
+The machines share a networked storage device where the Active node durably logs a record of edits, the Standby(s) continually monitor and update their own namespaces to match this log.

+In case of failure, the Standby finishes all writes that are recorded on the shared drive, before a failover occurs.

+Standby nodes also receive blockreports and heartbeats to all Standbys.

 #### What purpose does a Secondary NameNode serve?

+The Secondary helps the primary NameNode to keep its **Fsimage** file and **Edits** log file up to date.
+The Fsimage is like a save point in a video game, it has the file system status up to a certain point.
+The Edits log file is a list of the changes made since then.
+By applying the edits log file transactions to the Fsimage, we can get the current status of the filesystem.
+This is what the Primary NameNode will do when it restarts.

+However, because many transactions could have occurred between restarts, this can cause problems with filesize of the Edits log and the time to apply all the changes.
+The secondary steps in here, by occassionally taking a copy of the Fsimage, applying the edits and then sending it back to the Primary, along with refreshing the edits log to let the Namenode what updates it made.
+This keeps the log size manageable and the Fsimage file better updated so restarts can be faster.

 #### How might we scale a HDFS cluster past a few thousand machines?

+To scale past a few tho

 #### In a typical Hadoop cluster, what's the relationship between HDFS data nodes and YARN node managers?

 ## Day 5

-When does the combine phase run, and where does each combine task run?
+#### When does the combine phase run, and where does each combine task run?

-Know the input and output of the shuffle + sort phase.
+#### Know the input and output of the shuffle + sort phase.

-What does the NodeManager do?
+#### What does the NodeManager do?

-What about the ResourceManager?
+#### What about the ResourceManager?

-Which responsibilities does the Scheduler have?
+#### Which responsibilities does the Scheduler have?
-What about the ApplicationsManager?
+#### What about the ApplicationsManager?
-What is an ApplicationMaster?
+#### What is an ApplicationMaster?
 How many of them are there per job?

-What is a Container in YARN?
+#### What is a Container in YARN?

-How do we interact with the distributed filesystem?
+#### How do we interact with the distributed filesystem?

-What do the following commands do?
+#### What do the following commands do?

-hdfs dfs -get /user/adam/myfile ~
+- hdfs dfs -get /user/adam/myfile ~
-hdfs dfs -put ~/coolfile /user/adam/
+- hdfs dfs -put ~/coolfile /user/adam/